The Garland Touch

-The Garland Touch is the final studio album by Judy Garland.
-It was released on August 6, 1962, by Capitol Records.
+The Garland Touch is the final studio album by Judy Garland, released on August 6, 1962, by Capitol Records.
+The album compiles recordings from different periods, including six previously unreleased tracks recorded in London in August 1960 and four songs drawn from earlier releases, two from Judy in Love (1958) and two from a 1961 single.

+The album was well received by contemporary critics, who praised Garland's vocal performance and regarded it as a strong and appealing release, though later reviews described it as a "patchwork collection" that nonetheless "contains some winning performances".
+Commercially, it peaked at No. 38 (monaural) and No. 19 (stereo) on the Cash Box charts, and at No. 33 (monaural) and No. 35 (stereo) on the Billboard charts, while also contributing to a rise in pop album sales for Capitol Records in late 1962.

+Album details

 The album assembles recordings made for other projects: six previously unissued selections had been cut in London in early August 1960, while four songs had been previously released—two on the 1958 album Judy in Love ("Do I Love You?" and "More Than You Know") and two from her recent 1961 single ("Comes Once in a Lifetime" and "Sweet Danger").

 This was Garland's last studio album released during her lifetime.
 Later in London, Garland cut a 1964 EP for EMI Records: Judy Garland Sings Lionel Bart's Maggie May, which Capitol Records did not release in the United States until 2002 (on the compilation CD Classic Judy Garland: The Capitol Years 1955-1965).
 The rest of Garland's releases prior to her death in 1969 came from various concerts and soundtracks: recordings for the films Gay Purr-ee (1962) and I Could Go On Singing (1963); from her 1963–1964 CBS Television series, The Judy Garland Show; from 1964 concert performances at the London Palladium (featuring solos and duets with her daughter Liza Minnelli); and from Garland's last engagement at the Palace Theatre in 1967.